MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/indicator-ip-domain.md

 - URL/IP allow and block relies on the Defender for Endpoint component Network Protection to be enabled in block mode.
 For more information on Network Protection and configuration instructions, see [Enable network protection](enable-network-protection.md).
 - The Antimalware client version must be 4.18.1906.x or later.
-- Supported on machines on Windows 10, version 1709 or later, Windows 11, Windows Server 2016, Windows Server 2012 R2, Windows Server 2019, and Windows Server 2022.
+- Supported on machines on Windows 10, version 1709 or later, Windows 11, Windows Server 2016, Windows Server 2012 R2, Windows Server 2019, Windows Server 2022, and Android and iOS devices.

     > [!NOTE]
     > Windows Server 2016 and Windows Server 2012 R2 will need to be onboarded using the instructions in [Onboard Windows servers](configure-server-endpoints.md#windows-server-2012-r2-and-windows-server-2016) for this feature to work.